mikro-orm/mikro-orm/docs/versioned_docs/version-6.3/inheritance-mapping.md

 ### Explicit discriminator column

-The `discriminatorColumn` specifies the name of the special column that will be used to define what type of class a given row should be represented with.
+The `discriminatorColumn` specifies the name of a special column that will be used to define what type of class a given row should be represented with.
 It will be defined automatically for us, and it will stay hidden (it won't be hydrated as a regular property).

 On the other hand, it is perfectly fine to define the column explicitly.
 Doing so, we will be able to: